-SPECIAL PROJECTS (3M) 3 credits
+SPECIAL PROJECTS (3M) 3 credits PREREQUISITE: Permission of Instructor

 This course is designed to allow students to work in the lab with limited supervision.
 The student is to enhance his/her proficiency levels on various CNC machine tools.
 Upon completion, students are expected to plan, execute, and present results of advanced CNC products.